 Long-context benchmarks

 They test whether models can actually use their large context windows.
 Context windows have grown from 4K tokens (GPT-3) to over 1M tokens (Gemini 3 Pro), but accepting a long document and reasoning over it are very different things.
 RULER and HELMET measure whether models can actually retrieve and connect information spread across very long inputs.
-A well-known failure mode here is “lost in the middle” where a model handles the beginning and end of a document fine but loses track of content buried deeper inside.
+A well-known failure mode here is “lost-in-the-middle” where a model handles the beginning and end of a document fine but loses track of content buried deeper inside.

 Vision and multimodal reasoning

 The models that handle both images and text are called vision-language models (VLMs).
 MMMU (Massive Multidisciplinary Multimodal Understanding) is the standard: college-level questions across six disciplines that require genuinely understanding images, not just reading captions.
-Top VLMs score in the 75–85% range, with room still to improve.
+Top VLMs score in the 75–86% range, with room still to improve.
 More specific benchmarks test narrower skills:

 Benchmark What it tests 2026 SOTA Status

-MMMU Multidisciplinary multimodal reasoning ~82% Active
+MMMU Multidisciplinary multimodal reasoning ~86% Active

 MMT-Bench Multimodal reasoning (broader) ~78% Active